mattmakai/fullstackpython.com/source/content/pages/01-introduction/04-python-2-or-3.markdown

 ### Python 2 to 3 resources
-* Wnat to know all of the advantages and what's changed in Python 3 compared to Python 2?
+* Want to know all of the advantages and what's changed in Python 3 compared to Python 2?
 There's
   [an official guide to Python 3 changes](https://docs.python.org/3/whatsnew/index.html) you'll want to read.